sahar-technion/sahar-technion.github.io/_posts/2026-07-20-Algorithmic-Atom-to-Atom-Mapping.md

 * Changes in stereochemistry
 * Change in charges
 * Changes in local environment - Is it part of a ring or a chain?
 Aromatic or aliphatic?
-In each of the rection sides *to simplify things we will just do the first three.
+In each of the rection sides

+*to simplify things we will just do the first three.

 #### The Implementation
 ```
 Input:
 1. For each unmapped reactant atom R and each unmapped product atom P of the same element try to match them up
+2. Once you managed to create a decision for the mapping of all the nodes (even if the decision is to not map them),
-2. Compute a total cost for the tested mapping (based on the rules we chose)
+   Compute a total cost for the tested mapping (based on the rules we chose)
 3. Save the lowest cost so far and the mapping that correspnds to it
 ```

 ## Let's See it in action
 The best way to see if you actually understood a topic is by practicing, but instead of making it boring let's try using an interactive implementation.
+Here are few options to try out:
-You can try to see how the example reaction is mapped using our algorithm, try your own reaction (you should start by previewing the molecules to check that your input is correct) or try any of the reactions below and try to understand why the algorithm is or isn't working for them.
-I also encourage you to notice the number of steps this algorithm takes.
+* See how the example reaction is mapped using our algorithm.
+* Choose your own reaction (you should start by previewing the molecules to check that your input is correct)
+* Copy any of the reactions below and try to understand why the algorithm is or isn't working for them.

+*I also encourage you to notice the number of steps this algorithm takes.

 <iframe
   src="https://algorithmic-atomtoatom-mapping.streamlit.app/?embed=true&__theme=light"